 Paul Martin was one of my boyhood heroes.
-The first time I heard him speak was at the 1962 International Institute in Estes Park, Colorado.
-The following summer he was the speaker for our district youth camp near Wilburton, Okla.
-One year he was the evangelist for a city-wide youth week revival held in Oklahoma City First church.
+I first heard him speak at a Nazarene International Institute (now called Nazarene Youth Congress) held in Estes Park, Colorado.
+The following summer, he was the speaker for our Southeast Oklahoma district youth camp at Robbers Cave State Park near Wilburton, OK.
+One year, he was the evangelist for a city-wide youth week revival held in Oklahoma City First Church of the Nazarene.

-Later, as an employee of what is now Nazarene Youth International, I was to work with Paul Martin in a couple of general youth gatherings.
+Later, when I worked in what is now the Nazarene Youth International office at the Global Ministry Center, I helped behind the scenes for Paul Martin in a couple of national youth gatherings.

-I'm hoping that someday somebody will do a complete biography of Paul Martin.
-An author of Paul Martin's biography would find a theme -- maybe even a title -- in the last part of Isaiah 40.
+I hope that someone will someday do a complete biography of Paul Martin.
+An author of the life story of Paul Martin would find a theme -- maybe even a title -- in the last part of Isaiah 40.

-In the early 1500s a Spaniard named Ponce de Leon searched all over Florida for the legendary "Fountain of Youth."
+In the early 1500s, Spaniard Ponce de Leon searched all over Florida for the legendary "Fountain of Youth."

-Ponce de Leon never found it.
-But Paul Martin did.
-He was already well past the "Minister of Youth" years when I met him.
-But in his waiting on the Lord, Paul Martin was able to remain and effective evangelist with young people right to the end of his full life.
-There was something appealing about this man -- not only his gift of humor, but also his profound conviction that God was near, ready to help and strengthen.
+Ponce de Leon never found that Fountain of Youth, but Paul Martin did.
+He was already well past the normal "Youth Pastor" years when I met him.
+But because Paul Martin "waited" on the Lord (the wording of many English Bible translations of Isaiah 40:31), he remained an effective evangelist with young people right to the end of his full life.
+There was something appealing about that man -- not only his gift of humor but also his profound conviction that God was near, ready to help and strengthen.

 The list of testimonies to the truth of Isaiah 40 could go on and on.

 My soul was made for God.
-Thus, if my spiritual pilgrimage is not feeding a rejuvenating force in me, something is wrong.
-If I am living the fully surrendered life, I should not find myself on the losing end of a struggle.
+Thus, something is wrong if my spiritual pilgrimage is not feeding a rejuvenating force in me.
+If I am living a fully surrendered life, I should not find myself on the losing end of a struggle.
 Rather, I should be experiencing the soaring, exhilarating flight of the eagle Isaiah mentions.